LAripping/laripping.github.io/_posts/2021-04-29-noobs-guide-to-osep.md

 There are always ways to automate this so don't be like me:

-{% include tip.html content="Set up [crackmapexec](https://github.com/byt3bl33d3r/CrackMapExec) if you haven't, and familiarise yourself with it.
+{% include tip.html title="Tip:" content="Set up [crackmapexec](https://github.com/byt3bl33d3r/CrackMapExec) if you haven't, and familiarise yourself with it.
 I knew of it before but never actually sat down to properly use it until the end of the test.
 It will come in handy when you'll have lots and lots of credentials and several machines / ports to test them against." %}

 Anything after that was pretty straightforward, exactly or almost exactly like in the challenges, especially the 3 final ones which kinda merge together several techniques in a progressively more realistic network, so make sure to go through them and pop all the boxes in each before taking the exam.
 I didn't even realise I got into the final machine as described in the Exam objective before I found `secret.txt`.